-The Kenton Electronics PRO-2000 MIDI-CV converter has a built in mains transformer factory set to 230 volts AC 50Hz unless otherwise marked.
-The transformer has a switch for 115 volts AC.
+The Kenton Electronics Pro-2000 mkll MIDI-CV converter has a built in mains transformer factory set to 230 volts AC 50Hz unless otherwise marked.
+There is an internal switch to select 115 volts AC if required.
 Ensure that this adjustment is made by competent service personnel only.